A commitment to serve Malagasy communities

-A pioneer in the implementation of benefit-sharing best practices towards local communities surrounding plant collection for four decades, Serdex has been an active member of the Union for Ethical BioTrade (UEBT) since 2008.
-Since its creation, respecting traditional know-how, improving the living conditions of local populations, and ensuring that our local suppliers become increasingly competent in terms of social responsibility, by even reaching the plant collection areas, have been at the heart of Serdex’s sustainable development.
+A pioneer in the implementation of benefit-sharing best practices towards local communities surrounding plant collection for four decades, Seppic Lons has been an active member of the Union for Ethical BioTrade (UEBT) since 2008.
+Since its creation, respecting traditional know-how, improving the living conditions of local populations, and ensuring that our local suppliers become increasingly competent in terms of social responsibility, by even reaching the plant collection areas, have been at the heart of Lons site's sustainable development.

-During our last membership audit in 2020, 96,5% of UEBT membership obligations were met (membership audit conducted by Ecocert using the UEBT Ethical BioTrade standard).
-Among the conditions for joining the UEBT, Serdex has given priority to the Centella asiatica supply chain to improve ethical practices.
+Among the conditions for joining the UEBT, Seppic Lons has given priority to the Centella asiatica supply chain to improve ethical practices.

 Examples of actions with local communities and partners

-- Schooling initiatives: more than 100 classrooms and libraries have been built since 2003, accommodating more than 3,000 students a year, capacity building training for more than 150 teachers, hundreds of school kits distributed to students and six scholarships for middle school to college.
-Attendance rate is about twice as high in supported schools (source: internal survey 2018).
+- Schooling initiatives: more than 130 classrooms and libraries have been built since 2003, representing more than 3,900 students enrolled per year, capacity-building training for more than 150 teachers, hundreds of school kits distributed to students.
+Attendance is approximately twice as high in supported schools (source: 2018 internal survey).

-- Nutrition and health initiatives, with participation in nutrition programs for more than 2000 pupils beneficiaries per year, construction of wells, well constructions, and providing support to 5 health centers through the construction of new buildings, the renovation and purchase of medical equipment
+- Nutrition and health initiatives, with participation in nutrition programs for more than 2,000 children per year, construction of wells, and support for 7 health centers through the construction of new buildings or the renovation and purchase of medical equipment,

-- Skills-building initiatives, with research and production equipment donations, and a contribution to an industrialization project with its main local partner as well as strengthening the traceability, control and verification process of the Centella asiatica supply chain.
+- Skills-building initiatives, with the strengthening of the traceability, control and verification process of the Centella asiatica supply chain.